Vanderbilt Visual Cognitive Neuroscience Laboratory

-• We had most of our laboratory get jobs and Ph.Ds during the summer of 2016.
-So we will be aggressively looking for new graduate students and postdocs.
-Please contact Geoff if you are interested (email@example.com).
+• We had all of our grad students finish in 2016.
+So we will be aggressively looking for new graduate students.
+Please contact Geoff if you are interested (firstname.lastname@example.org).

 • Our lab just got its third concurrent R01 from NIMH (September 2016).
 This grant will fund work with Sohee Park's lab using brain stimulaiton and recordings of electrophysiology to understand the top-down control of cognition.